-5.1 Application of Part 5
+Application of Part 5

-- (1) General Part 5 of NI 51-101 imposes requirements and restrictions that apply to all "disclosure" (or, in some cases, all written disclosure) of a type described in section 5.1 of NI 51-101.
-Section 5.1 refers to disclosure that is either - filed by a reporting issuer with the securities regulatory authority, or - if not filed, otherwise made available to the public or made in circumstances in which, at the time of making the disclosure, the reporting issuer expects, or ought reasonably to expect, the disclosure to become available to the public.
+- 5.1 (1) General - Part 5 of NI 51-101 imposes requirements and restrictions that apply to all "disclosure" (or, in some cases, all written disclosure) of a type described in section 5.1 of NI 51-101.
+Section 5.1 refers to disclosure that is either - filed by a reporting issuer with the securities regulatory authority; or - if not filed, otherwise made available to the public or made in circumstances in which, at the time of making the disclosure, the reporting issuer expects, or ought reasonably to expect, the disclosure to become available to the public.

-As such, Part 5 applies to a broad range of disclosure including
+As such, Part 5 applies to a broad range of disclosure including:

-- the annual filings required under Part 2 of NI 51-101, - other continuous disclosure filings, including material change reports (which themselves may also be subject to Part 6 of NI 51-101), - public disclosure documents, whether or not filed, including news releases, - public disclosure made in connection with a distribution of securities, including a prospectus, and - except in respect of provisions of Part 5 that apply only to written disclosure, public speeches and presentations made by representatives of the reporting issuer on behalf of the reporting issuer.
+- the annual filings required under Part 2 of NI 51-101; - other continuous disclosure filings, including material change reports (which themselves may also be subject to Part 6 of NI 51-101); - public disclosure documents, whether or not filed, including news releases; - public disclosure made in connection with a distribution of securities, including a prospectus; and - except in respect of provisions of Part 5 that apply only to written disclosure, public speeches and presentations made by representatives of the reporting issuer on behalf of the reporting issuer.

 For these purposes, the CSA consider written disclosure to include any writing, map, plot or other printed representation whether produced, stored or disseminated on paper or electronically.
-For example, if material distributed at a company presentation refers to BOEs, the material should include, near the reference to BOEs, the cautionary statement required by paragraph 5.14(d)be prepared in accordance with section 5.14 of NI 51-101.
+For example, if material distributed at a company presentation refers to BOEs, the material should be prepared in accordance with section 5.14 of NI 51-101.